kasungihan/password-app/README.md

    - Save the credential to securely store it.

 2. **Retrieving Credentials:**

    - Use the search feature to quickly find the desired credential.
    - Click on the credential to view or copy the information.

 3. **Editing/Deleting Credentials:**

    - Edit or delete stored credentials as needed through the app interface.

+4. **Import/Export Credentials**

+   - Export the all the data in .json format.
+   - Import data using same format

 ## Testing